 GB Team 'Sale of the Century- Ashes' 1986

 Read more on the amazing Daphne at: http://www.ukgameshows.com/ukgs/Weaver%27s_Week_2014-05-25

 December 2011-Just discovered that this show is now on You Tube!

 Really weird to see it all again, although I have a poor quality recording.
-Cant believe this was some 25 years ago but fun to see it, despite banging that answer button just after Daphne!
+Cant believe this was all those years ago but fun to see it, despite banging that answer button just after Daphne!
 She was/is amazing and shows her dedication and preparation for these quiz shows that were just becoming more popular at that time.
 I may not have won anything, but had a fantastic fortnight Down Under.
 This was my second TV quiz show and as soon as I got back to England, the ball started rolling again, as you can see by the story so far.